LePhil/ExcaliburPlayground/readme.md

 * Upgrades/Events/Penalties!
     * More/less space in inventory
     * More reward per serving
-    * A way to increase patience of customers
 * Hover-States on Buttons
 * Speech bubbles or Text in its own container outside of the screen.
 Text on multi-colored bg just can't be read easily.
 * move away from electron...